 Before I ever stepped a working foot into the vineyards, I honestly had no idea that there was so much to do all year round.
 I guess I just figured that a grapevine was similar to an apple tree.
 It grows the fruit, you harvest it, done.
 Pfffft, who needs school?

-Wellll, it turns out I was wrong about both fruit-bearing plants.
-Though an apple orchard may not require as much training and care as a top-site vineyard in Bordeaux, the trees do still benefit from winter pruning, just like a vine does.
+Though an apple orchard may not require as much training and care as a top-site vineyard, the trees do still benefit from pruning – just like a vine does.

-Pruning takes place during the plants’ dormancy period in the late winter months.
-Brrrr.

-The purpose of pruning is to increase the amount of 1 year old wood on each vine and cut off as much of the old wood as possible.
-Why?
-Because fruit is only produced on the shoots of 1 year old wood (canes); anything older will only produce leaves and grapeless shoots.
-So cutting back as much old wood as possible will encourage new growth in the spring.
+Pruning is done during the cold winter months while the plants are dormant.
+The purpose is to increase the amount of 1 year old wood on each vine and cut off as much of the old wood as possible.
+Since fruit is only produced on the shoots of 1 year old wood (canes), anything older will only produce leaves and grape-less shoots.
+By cutting back as much old wood as possible a winemaker is able to increase new growth in the spring.
+And growth = grapes!

-Keep in mind though, controlling a certain yield is also key.
-If a vine produces too many grape clusters it will become exhausted and not be able to properly nourish them all.
+But it’s not all about quantity.
+In fact, quality focused winemakers are very careful about controlling a certain yield (amount of grapes grown in a certain area).
+This is because vines that produce too many grape clusters become exhausted and aren’t able to properly nourish them all.
 Baby-mama gotta be able to feed her kids, know what I’m sayin’?
 The lower the amount of grapes, the higher their aromatic concentration.

 The result: higher potential to make great wine.

-Also, it’s just a hell of a lot easier to see what you are doing in winter after the leaves have all dropped.
+Also, it’s just a heck of a lot easier to see what you are doing in winter after the leaves have all dropped.